325K.14 Suspension of certificate.

 Subd.
 5. Contract limitation or preclusion.
 The contract between a subscriber and a licensed certification authority may limit or preclude requested suspension by the certification authority, or may provide otherwise for termination of a requested suspension.
-However, if the contract limits or precludes suspension by the secretary when the issuing certification authority is unavailable, the limitation or preclusion is effective only if notice of it is published in the certificate.
+However, if the contract limits or precludes suspension by the secretary or county clerk when the issuing certification authority is unavailable, the limitation or preclusion is effective only if notice of it is published in the certificate.

 Subd.
 6. Misrepresentation.
 No person may knowingly or intentionally misrepresent to a certification authority the person's identity or authorization in requesting suspension of a certificate.
 Violation of this subdivision is a misdemeanor.